|A pile of bolsters|

 As you can see, bolsters are large pillows.
 The noun "bolster," is thought to have originated early in the 15th century.
 Sometime in the same period, the word also began to be used as a verb.

 Here is a description of the verb form of "bolster" from the Online Etymological Dictionary:

 bolster (v.) mid-15c. (implied in bolstered), "propped up, made to bulge" (originally of a woman's breasts), from bolster (n).
 Figurative sense is from c.
 1500, on the notion of "to support with a cushion, prop up."

 As I read the above, I can imagine one use for the word "bolster" as a verb.

 Say I went into the lingerie department at Saks and was considering several brassieres for purchase.
 The saleswoman might say to me, "This padded model would bolster your flat bustline."
 Her comment might not lead to a sale, but the phrasing would be appropriate.

 Now let me pose a less appropriate use of the word.

 Say I went to my bank and asked my banker for advice and she said, "You need to put another $10,000 a year into your 401k to bolster your retirement account."

 This doesn't make any sense.
 I don't want my retirement account to be "propped up."
-I want it to be filled with money or, failing that, bars of gold bullion.
+I want it to be filled with money or, failing that, bars gold bullion or oodles of bitcoin.

 This year journalists are making the same mistake the banker did in my last example.